jimlehner/the-virus-of-variation/README.md

 ## Datasets
 The 11 different datasets that are used in **The Virus of Variation** include:
-1. annual-salaries-in-1845-for-vienna-obstetrics-dep.csv
+1. obstetrics-annual-salaries-in-1845.csv
-2. east-and-west-sales-regions.csv
+2. sales-by-regions.csv
 3. death-to-birth-rates-by-hospital-1784-to-1849.csv
 4. death-to-birth-rates-for-software-verification.csv
 5. causes-of-death-in-1864-dublin.csv
 6. shewharts-resistance-measurements.csv
-7. death-to-birth-rates-for-impact-of-handwashing.csv
+7. impact-of-handwashing-death-to-birth-rates.csv
-8. death-to-birth-rates-for-impact-of-pathological-anatomy.csv
+8. impact-of-pathological-anatomy-death-to-birth-rates.csv
-9. death-to-birth-rates-for-temporal-comparison.csv
+9. temporal-comparison-death-to-birth-rates.csv
-10. death-to-birth-rates-for-physical-comparison.csv
+10. physical-comparison-death-to-birth-rates.csv
-11. death-to-birth-rates-for-improvement.csv
+11. improvement-death-to-birth-rates.csv

 ## Process Improvement Library
 The `process_improvement.py` library simplifies the task of building process behavior charts using Python.
 The library is available on PyPi.org and can be installed with pip using the following command: